 - Genetic strategies using tissues with differential protein expression, and/or exogenous: overexpression, reduction (knockdown), or elimination (knock out) of the target protein.
 This requires the use of more than one reagent (eg: at least 2 different siRNA molecules) or negative cell lines, and includes the verification by RT-qPCR to establish a direct link between mRNA reduction and protein detection by the antibody.

 - Orthogonal strategies carrying out protein quantification in diverse cell samples using an antibody-independent approach such as mass spectrometry-based targeted proteomics and comparing it with the antibody signal.

-- Independent antibodies strategy testing at least 2 different antibodies with no overlapping epitopes in a panel of different sample types (e.g., cell, tissue); this minimizes the chance of having the same off-target binding signals.
+- The independent antibody strategy tests at least 2 different antibodies with non-overlapping epitopes across a panel of different sample types (e.g., cell, tissue); this minimizes the chance of having the same off-target binding signals.
 Ideally, samples with variable protein expression should be used, including those with knockdown and knockout of the gene being targeted by the antibody.